FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 - **Home:** http://localhost:3000/
 - **Contact:** http://localhost:3000/contact

-**But there's a catch!** We need a server to use this...one that will always return `index.html` at any route.
+**But there's a catch!** We need a server to use this... one that will always return `index.html` at any route.
 (Using the Browser History API also enables us to use server-side rendering.)

 Luckily, there's a server already configured in Create React App.